babel/website/docs/configuration.md

 }
 ```

-Babel will print multiple effective config sources in the order of ascending priority.
-In the example above, the priority is
+Babel will print effective config sources ordered by ascending priority.
+Using the example above, the priority is:

 ```
 babel.config.json < .babelrc < programmatic options from @babel/cli
 ```
 In other words, `babel.config.json` is overwritten by `.babelrc`, and `.babelrc` is overwritten by programmatic options.

-In each config sources, Babel prints applicable config items (e.g. [`overrides`](options.md#overrides) and [`.env`](options.md#env)) in the order of ascending priority.
+For each config source, Babel prints applicable config items (e.g. [`overrides`](options.md#overrides) and [`.env`](options.md#env)) in the order of ascending priority.
 Generally each config sources has at least one config item -- the root content of configs.
-If you have configured `overrides` or `env`, Babel will not print them in the root, but instead it will output a separate config item titled as `.overrides[index]`, where `index` is the position of the item.
-So you can learn whether the overrides config is effective on the input and which configs this item will override.
+If you have configured `overrides` or `env`, Babel will not print them in the root, but will instead output a separate config item titled as `.overrides[index]`, where `index` is the position of the item.
+This helps determine whether the item is effective on the input and which configs it will override.

 If your input is ignored by `ignore` or `only`, Babel will print that this file is ignored.